 George Mason is a university characterized by global vision, global presence, and global accomplishment in outreach, education, and research.
-The Office of Global and International Strategies provides leadership and support to a university committed to realizing its global goals.
+The Office of Global Strategy provides leadership and support to a university committed to realizing its global goals.
 It assists faculty, students, and units to pursue international activities, including through coordination of efforts across units and beyond borders.
 The office represents Mason’s global interests to governmental and non-governmental agencies, business and community leaders, and educational partners around the world.
 It also serves as an incubator for innovative projects through which Mason faculty and students engage with counterparts across the globe.

 The Office of Research and Economic Development has overall responsibility for the university’s research enterprise.
 Working in an atmosphere characterized by its commitment to cultivating innovation and generation of new knowledge for the benefit of our global society, Mason’s scholars conduct research in an array of disciplines and subjects.
 The Office works to foster the continuation of these endeavors and to promote an environment that sustains the highest standards of scholarship, health, and safety.

 The Office of Research Development (ORD) provides support to faculty, students and staff in identifying and seeking funding to increase George Mason’s funded research base.